xlwings/xlwings/docs/command_line.rst

 Command Line Client
 ===================

-xlwings comes with a command line client that makes the handling of workbooks and add-in very easy.
+xlwings comes with a command line client that makes it easy to set up workbooks and install the developer add-in.
 On Windows, type the commands into a ``Command Prompt``, on Mac, type them into a ``Terminal``.

 Quickstart